glguy/toml-parser/README.md

     TOML --> [Token]: Toml.Lexer
     [Token] --> [Expr]: Toml.Parser
     [Expr] --> Table : Toml.Semantics
-    Table --> ApplicationTypes : Toml.FromTable
+    Table --> ApplicationTypes : Toml.FromValue
-    ApplicationTypes --> Table : Toml.ToTable
+    ApplicationTypes --> Table : Toml.ToValue
     Table --> TOML : Toml.Pretty

 ```

-The highest-level interface to this package is to define `FromTable` and `ToTable`
+The highest-level interface to this package is to define `FromValue` and `ToTable`
 instances for your application-specific datatypes.
 These can be used with `encode`
 and `decode` to convert to and from TOML.